rvianello/chemicalite/docs/tutorial.rst

     db.execute("PRAGMA page_size=2048")

     # our database will consist of a single table, containing a subset of the
     # columns from the ChEMBLdb database.
+The molecular structure is inserted
+    # as a binary blob of the pickled molecule.
     db.execute("CREATE TABLE chembl(id INTEGER PRIMARY KEY, "
                "chembl_id TEXT, smiles TEXT, molecule MOL)")